karadyauran/karadyauran/README.md

 ## ✨ Fun Facts

-- Demon Slayer is my favorite anime.
+- Cars is my favorite cartoon from childhood.
 - As a kid, I wanted to be an astronaut.
-- I love using Mac after switching from Linux.
+- I'm using Windows, macOS and Linux.

 ## 📫 Contact